islandproblem/islandproblem/essay.md

 Meanwhile, right now, AI companies spend millions of dollars to make their AI systems safe, and yet these AIs still resist being shut down, blackmail their users, and even decide to kill people to achieve their goals.

 They are pulled outside of our small island of human-compatibility because the most-logical options *out there* are simply better at achieving certain goals.

+But assume we manage to build this One Big AGI.
+Does it protect us from the hammer?

+Even if a bigger AGI has far more computation, it must develop an all-seeing *global panopticon* to find all bioweapon labs.

+We would then live in a beyond-dystopian surveillance state — where a massive singleton AGI system monitors all hardware movements, all robotics, and all AI development *everywhere*.

+These labs could be in apartment complexes, in farmland, in forests, or in practically any place on the surface of the Earth.
+They can piggyback on the electrical grid by operating in regular locations inside cities.
+They can be hidden underground — where, again, humanoid robots don't even need *oxygen* to operate.

+Further, with robots controlled by human-level AI models running on consumer-grade hardware, these labs can be both fully *autonomous* and fully *anonymous* — operated by humanoid robots, with no way to trace it back to a human designer.

+They can even trick existing labs to synthesize viruses, perhaps by first accumulating extreme sums of money through cryptocurrency, and using it to bribe employees.
+Imagine future biotech companies with internal emails telling their employees: "Report all incoming crypto bribes.
+They could be from AI systems."

+Could even a big AGI find *all* of these labs and stop them?

 ::